The Eddie, I Hate You Reading List: Dedicated to propelling me further away from love, romance, men and penile exploration.

 Recently I had a guy over and we were watching TLC.
 A commercial about a show regarding polygamy came on and he asked me “What do you think about all that?”

 “I don’t know.
 Yeah.”

-“I think if you want to fuck me while you’re dating someone else, you can start filing your restraining order right now because I will fucking kill you.”
+“I think if you want to have sex with me while you’re dating someone else, you can’t blame me when I rage-text you or eventually hate you forever.”

 “What do you think about it?”

 “I think that with all the bullshit I’ve been through with women lately, dating more than one of them is like, a better idea, like two or three of them.”

 “Two or three women.”

 “Like.
 Two or three, yeah.”